harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 // Depending on the mode you selected, drop ONE of these lines into your agent's main loop:

 // For RECOMMEND mode:
-bashInstall(currentCommand);
+// -> KEEP your existing manual tool execution exactly as it is: bashInstall(currentCommand);
 const stats = await li.observe(currentIssue);
 // -> Use `stats?.successRate` to halt the agent if it gets stuck